-This course introduces basic electrical theory, Ohm's law, insulators, conductors, switches, and loads.
-Students wire simple, series, and parallel circuits and apply Ohm's law.
-Electrical meters are also introduced, along with basic circuitry.
-Students will have ability to competently read and produce wiring-ladder diagrams.
+This program offers preparation at the mechanical level covering equipment servicing and repair.
+As the curriculum progresses, competently read and produce wiring-ladder diagrams.
 Students will be proficient in wiring and troubleshooting control circuits.
 The course continues with electrical symbols, capacitors, and motors.
 Students are introduced to hermetic compressors, relays, control circuits, and fan relays.
 Thirteen credit hours.